 \subsection{Feature Interpretation of Pre-CoT Probes}

-The natural interpretation of our results is that the probe directions correspond to a feature representation of the pre-committed answer---a direction in activation space that encodes the model's belief about the final answer before reasoning begins.
+A natural interpretation of our results is that the probe directions correspond to a feature representation of the pre-committed answer---a direction in activation space that encodes the model's belief about the final answer before reasoning begins.

 If such a feature exists, it must satisfy two necessary conditions: it must be predictive of the model's final answer, and it must causally influence that answer.
-In \S~\ref{sec:results-probes} we demonstrated the former---linear probes on pre-CoT activations achieve $>0.9$ AUC on most tasks.
-In \S~\ref{sec:results-steering} we demonstrated the latter---steering along the probe direction flips answers at rates significantly exceeding orthogonal baselines.
+We demonstrated the former in \S~\ref{sec:results-probes}, where linear probes on pre-CoT activations achieve $>0.9$ AUC on most tasks, and the latter in \S~\ref{sec:results-steering}, where steering along the probe direction flips answers at rates substantially exceeding orthogonal baselines.

 However, satisfying these conditions is not sufficient to establish this interpretation.
 We consider two alternative explanations of the steering results and respond to them in light of the CoT classification results from \S~\ref{sec:results-cot-classification}.